Picture this: You're a newly-single mom of two little boys, with no family or friends nearby.

 The Friends Emergency Housing family shelter is not a long-term housing solution, but the closer to “home” that a temporary room can feel, the easier it is for families, especially children, to settle in and begin the process of rebuilding their lives.

 The Home Stretch, in planning since 2018, broke ground on Phase One June 1st, 2020, and has received amazing support in its beginning phases.
 An initial donation of $90,000 from The Ilene and Ken Stern Fund through New Hampshire Charitable Foundation jump-started this project, and has been carried forward by generous in-kind donations of construction materials and labor.
+In 2021 we were awarded $125,000 in tax credits from the Community Development Finance Authority, contributing $100,000 to the project.

 We are asking the community to match these initial donations and help us continue this project right through to Phases Two and Three.
-We seek to raise $83,050 from individuals and community organizations by August of 2021, and distribute our awarded $125,000 in tax credits from the Community Development Finance Authority by June of 2021, contributing $100,000 to the project.
+We seek to raise $100,000 from individuals and community organizations by October of 2023 in order to finish the project.

 Your support will help us to guide an additional 100 to 140 families in the coming years through the last leg of the race—The Home Stretch—and bring them to their forever home happier, healthier, and stronger for it.

-In-Kind Business Supporters
+In-Kind Business Supporters: Phase 1

 The funds from The Ilene and Ken Stern Fund were able to be stretched much further due to the in-kind donations of several local businesses, many of which were brought on to the project due the generous efforts of Groen Construction and SMP Architecture: